<img height="1" width="1" style="display: none" alt="" src="https://px.ads.linkedin.com/collect/?pid=1098858&amp;fmt=gif">

 ICT risk management

-Incident reporting
+Incident management and reporting

 Resilience testing